Knowledge Base

 No!
 There is absolutely no cost or obligation associated with applying for an advance.
 Consult with one of our knowledgeable Funding Officers to discuss your inheritance, the estate, pricing, timelines, etc. all for no charge.

-Any heir inheriting at least $10,000 from a probate estate which is already open (or is in the process of being opened) may be qualified for a probate advance.
+Any heir inheriting at least $10,000 from a probate estate that is already open (or is in the process of being opened) may be qualified for a probate advance.
+Executors of the estate are also eligible.
 If you aren’t sure how much you are receiving, feel free to still call us for a fast, free consultation.

 No!
 This is understandably a common question for many of our clients.
 Our transactions are strictly between IFC and the specific heir who received the advance.
 The estate as a whole and the other heirs’ share are never affected by our advances.
 When the estate is ready to distribute, if there isn’t enough for IFC to be paid in full out of our client’s specific share, we simply take the loss.